 Along the way, you can purchase an Adventure Pass at the Wheeler Gorge Visitor Center.
 All parked vehicles are supposed to display this pass, and from what we could tell, this was the most obvious place to purchase it (we didn't see a place to purchase one near the Rose Valley Campground).

 After around 15 miles, you turn right at the signpost for the Rose Valley Campground and Piedras Blancas.
-Then continue along this road for the next three miles towards a 4-way stop sign intersection.
+Then continue along this road for the next 3-4 miles towards a 4-way stop sign intersection.
 If you miss this intersection and see the Rose Valley Gun Club, then you went too far.
-Turning right at the 4-way intersection, you drive a little less than a mile further into the Rose Valley Campground area where there's day-use parking at Campsite 3 and the trail begins besides Campsite 4.
+Turning right at the 4-way intersection, you drive a little less than a mile further into the Rose Valley Campground area where there's day-use parking area near Campsite 3 and the trail begins besides Campsite 4.

 En route to the campsite area, you may be able to spot the Upper Falls if you're timing's right.